rillonline/writing/kearsarge/kearsarge.md

 Star's name and that works for me now.

 ## I See Kearsarge Again

- It was late when I got home.
-No messages from the Fungusians came.
-Susan checked the time of the marathon.
+I checked the time of the marathon.
 It began at ten o'clock.
 I wondered how Kearsarge would do.

-"You have a message," Susan announced.

-"Damn.
-I left my link in voice mode.

-"This message is sent with voice mode enabled," Susan continued.
-"You turned voice off."

-"Are you reading minds now?"
-I asked.

-I am not a person you should wake up unexpectedly.
-I am very grumpy and I do not focus easily.

-"No," Susan replied.
-"Most people wonder if they have left the voice on when they receive such a message."

-"Who's it from?"

-I was wondering what I could do that person in return.
-I am usually not vengeful, but it was 5:30 a.m.

-"Police chief Troy Camberwell," Susan said.
+My link signaled for an incoming text.
+Damn!
+It was 5:30 in the morrning.
+Chief of Police  Troy Camberwell.

 I had not spoken to my father since my return to Ptolemy City.
 We had not had a falling out.
 It was just that he had let me go at the police